zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 }
 ```

-Since optical depth is a smooth monotone function of distance, this numerical procedure will converge very quickly, typically, after a couple of iterations.
-If desired, the cost can be fixed by using the iteration counter to terminate the loop, potentially trading accuracy for consistent performance.
-In many cases, just a single iteration will produce a very good result.
+Since optical depth is a smooth monotonic function of distance, this numerical procedure will converge very quickly, typically, after a couple of iterations.
+If desired, the cost can be fixed by using an iteration counter to terminate the loop, potentially trading accuracy for consistent performance.
+In many cases, performing just a single iteration will produce good results.

 In fact, curvature of the planet can be ignored for moderate distances, making the rectangular version a relatively efficient and accurate approximation.
 Can we exploit this idea for arbitrary distances?

-Let's say that we are not interested in brute-force path tracing (which would require numerical inversion).
-Instead, we are trying to compute in-radiance along the ray using the Equation 16, where \\(\bm{L_s}\\) is known (which limits us to single and pre-computed multiple scattering).
+Let's say that we are not interested in brute-force path tracing (which would require accurate numerical inversion).
+Instead, we are trying to gather in-scattered radiance along the ray using the Equation 16, where \\(\bm{L_s}\\) is known (which limits us to single and pre-computed multiple scattering).

-If we make the assumption that our random CDF values are ordered in ascending order, and that the sampling rate is sufficiently high, we can build an incremental sampling algorithm which effectively models piecewise-flat (or polygonal) planet.
+If we make an assumption that our random CDF values are ordered in ascending order, and that the sampling rate is sufficiently high, we can build an incremental sampling algorithm which effectively models piecewise-flat (or polygonal) planet.
 We will refer to it as *incremental importance sampling*.

 It is a direct replacement for randomized ray marching, and shares the traits of being biased, but consistent.
-Unlike ray marching, the algorithm is intelligent, and adapts to the properties of the participating medium, which makes it more robust.
+Unlike ray marching, the algorithm is intelligent, and adapts to properties of the participating medium, which makes it more robust.

 Let's try to understand how it works in more detail.